ngngsonan/MAMBA_BGNN/README.md

 1. **Hierarchical Regime Controller** – a Gumbel-Softmax latent hierarchy (global → sector → asset) that gates the bidirectional Mamba state space and provides KL-regularised priors for explainability.
 2. **Diffusion-Driven Graph Prior** – a stochastic refinement of the Bayesian MAGAC adjacency matrices conditioned on regime activations, enabling coarse-to-fine structural discovery without sacrificing computational efficiency.
 3. **Risk-Aware Decoder + Conformal Bands** – a CVaR-inspired decoder trained with a risk-penalised ELBO and post-hoc conformal calibration for distributionally robust uncertainty quantification.
+4. **Adaptive Conformal Scaling** – automatically widens prediction intervals to match the requested coverage unless `--no_conformal_auto_scale` is supplied.

 To run the full ICML 2026 pipeline after installing dependencies: